thoughtspot/thoughtspot.github.io/_admin/ts-cloud/consumption-pricing.md

 - Weekly Credits Consumed, with Unique Users, Last 8 Weeks
 - Month of Year Credit Usage, by User GUID

-Use the visualizations on this pinboard to monitor your consumption.
+Use the visualizations on this Liveboard to monitor your consumption.
 For example, you may notice that a certain user consumes most of your credits, or that there was a spike during a certain time window.
 You can then use the new default answers to [analyze user activity and event details](#user-activity).

 {: id="user-activity"}
 ### Analyze user activity and event details